edisonpapers/lathrops-notes/1/README.md

 # 1 Edison's Pen Notes

 Edison wrote this set with ink on eight pages.
 The editors have arranged the text in the way that seems to provide the greatest internal coherence, starting with the items that Edison numbered.
 This page sequence differs from that created earlier by an archivist.
 X indicates a note by Lathrop that he wanted Edison to return to, and provide more information.
+Some paragraphs are followed by dividing marks.
+Marginalia by Edison unless marked otherwise.
+Lathrop’s marginalia and underlining made in red pencil unless marked otherwise.

 .ve-media D9004AFW- Image 28
-	X  1 ==Tele[rap]hic communication Mars=={description= "marginalia added by Lathrop"}.
+	==X=={description= "marginalia added by Lathrop"}.
+1 Tele(rap)hic communication Mars.
 100,000b hp steel wheel Penokee Range. dots dashes.
-3 yrs to reach alphabet.c ==OK=={description="Edison drew a line connecting his “OK” notations on items 1–4."}
+3 yrs to reach alphabet.==OK=={description="Edison drew a line connecting his “OK” notations on items 1–4."}

-**Bedroom in Arles** (French: _La Chambre à Arles_; Dutch: _Slaapkamer te Arles_) is the title given to each of three similar paintings by 19th-century Dutch Post-Impressionist painter ==Vincent van Gogh=={description="A text only popover"}.
-	<X>a■2■Space filled lines force.
+	==X=={description= "marginalia added by Lathrop"}.
+2 Space filled lines force.
 Sun magnet. break in surface of equatorial regions suns forms arc prominences■matter melted by excess temperature due to difference potential at breaks— max di difference Emf at equatorial regions.
-Tails comets repelled by magnet lines■Tail being an electric stress in the ether.c <OK>d
+Tails comets repelled by magnet lines■Tail being an electric stress in the ether.==OK=={description="Edison drew a line connecting his “OK” notations on items 1–4."}

-ACD
-	3■Germs came on our Ether from rock entering our atmosphere at about same velocity= <OK>d D
+	3 Germs came on our Ether from rock entering our atmosphere at about same velocity= ==OK=={description="Edison drew a line connecting his “OK” notations on items 1–4."}

-	<X>a■4■6th sense.
-Terpen[e]s periodic. <[What apparatus for utilizing this?]>a <OK>d
+	==X=={description= "marginalia added by Lathrop"}.
+4 6th sense.
+Terpen[e]s periodic. <[What apparatus for utilizing this?]>a ==OK=={description="Edison drew a line connecting his “OK” notations on items 1–4."}
 AD
-<X>a■5■Electric Locomotion in Cities■Licensed wagons.
+==X=={description= "marginalia added by Lathrop"}.
+5 Electric Locomotion in Cities Licensed wagons.
 A
-	<X>a■6e■Increased speed steamships.
+	==X=={description= "marginalia added by Lathrop"}.
+6e■Increased speed steamships.
 Electrolysis on surface reduce skin friction.
 Screw propeller done away with, frictionb to work done being too great.
 ABE
 	7e■Direct thrust— Sailsb done away with wave motion used to condense air— <OK>f EBF
-	<X>a■8g■Ballon only for mail & passengers. poleing= Aluminium Engine.
+	==X=={description= "marginalia added by Lathrop"}.
+8g Ballon only for mail & passengers. poleing= Aluminium Engine.
 6000 strokes shutter principle= Yachts, flotation sails— small mail carriers—
 AG
 	9■going NS & EW— blown out line generate current to put them back in line■magnetic Lines keeps straight. automatic aneroid barometer working Valve keeps continuous proper altitude.
 Caught by sails on Towers— <OK>h
 H
-	<X>a■Pig iron made wrot iron puddled by whirling motion giving mechanicali & magnetically with Cobalt, large amount discovered— whirls each particle Carbon in Contact with the oxide iron— Pig iron steel mj made fromb steel by passing current thr pig iron by pas[sin]g current eliminating Carbon as graphite more & more until requisite point reached. all iron ore purified before useb & bricked by Coking Coal,b & fluxes so small furnaces used.
+	==X=={description= "marginalia added by Lathrop"}.
+Pig iron made wrot iron puddled by whirling motion giving mechanicali & magnetically with Cobalt, large amount discovered— whirls each particle Carbon in Contact with the oxide iron— Pig iron steel mj made fromb steel by passing current thr pig iron by pas[sin]g current eliminating Carbon as graphite more & more until requisite point reached. all iron ore purified before useb & bricked by Coking Coal,b & fluxes so small furnaces used.
 AIJB
 	<X■What new force?>k■Electric Signaling at seal, cloud flash—induction,—Cables using Thin Copper wire & signaling by new force.b <OK>l
 KBL